Mitsugu Ihara

-Vice Admiral Mitsugu Ihara (庵原貢, Iohara Mitsugu) was a Japanese naval officer who served as the Colonel of the Imperial Japanese Navy from 1920 to 1945 and the Vice Admiral of the Japanese Maritime Self Defence Force (JMSDF) from 1954 to 1960.
-He was the third commander of the Self Defense Fleet succeeding Yasumaro Kiguchi.
+Vice Admiral Mitsugu Ihara (庵原貢, Iohara Mitsugu) was a Japanese naval officer who served in both the Imperial Japanese Navy from 1920 to 1945 and the Japanese Maritime Self Defence Force (JMSDF) from 1954 to 1960.
+He was the third Chief of Staff of the JMSDF succeeding Yasumaro Kiguchi.
 In 1961, he was succeeded by Nobuo Fukuchi.

 Career

 Born in Hyōgo prefecture.
 He entered the Toyooka Junior High School (currently Hyōgo Prefectural Toyooka High School).

 In July 1921, he entered the Imperial Japanese Naval Academy.

 In July 1924, he graduated from Navy School (52nd term).

 In December 1925, he became an ensign in the Navy.

 In December 1927, he was promoted to Lieutenant in the Navy.

 In December 1930, he was again promoted to a Captain, Navy Artillery School Higher Science Student.

 In December 1931, he was assigned to the battleship Hyūga as their squad leader.

 In November 1934, he became a Instructor of the Navy Artillery School.

 In October 1935, he entered Naval War College.

 In December 1936, he was promoted to a Major in the Navy.

 On 31 July 1937, he graduated from Naval War College (35th term of class A) and was assigned to the light cruiser Yura as their gunnery chief.
 On 23 August, he became the deputy gun commander and squad commander of the battleship Haruna.
 On December 1, Deputy gun commander and squad commander of the battleship Mutsu.

 In April 1939, Personnel Bureau, Ministry of the Navy, Section 1 Staff.

 On 10 April 1941, he was put into the Third Fleet Staff. on October 15, he was promoted to Commander of the Navy.

 On 10 April 1942, he was assigned to the Southwest Area Fleet Staff and Second Southern Expeditionary Fleet Staff.
 On May 5, Staff of the 2nd Fleet.

 On 15 April 1943, he took the Military Command and Ministry of the Navy.
 In August, Ministry of the Navy Education Bureau Section 1 Staff.